About me

 Diploma in Integrative Counselling

-I am an accredited member of both UKCP and BACP, working to their ethical and professional standards is an integral part of my practice.
+I am an accredited member of UKCP and a member of BACP, working within their ethical and professional standards.

-Alongside private practice, I have previously worked with MIND supporting their MINDLINE telephone service, and as a peer support with ADDACTION.
+Alongside private practice, I have supported the MINDLINE telephone service with MIND and worked in peer support with Addaction.

 Member organisations